 WordPress is free.
 So why use premium WordPress themes and plugins?
 It’s a good question, and we’ve got lots of answers.

 First and foremost, what’s the difference between free and premium WordPress themes and plugins?
 Free themes and plugins are, well, free.
 You can grab them right now, no strings attached, no money down.
-For premium themes and plugins, you have to pony up some dinero.
+For premium themes and plugins, you have to pay.

 OK, so we’re iThemes, maker of premium WordPress themes and plugins.
 We kind of have a vested interest in getting people to use premium WordPress themes and plugins.

+Yes, we’re a bit biased as to why you should invest in premium WordPress plugins and themes.
 But we do what we do because we love it, and we believe in it.
-We’re not some fly-by-night operation.
-We’ve got 20 employees and roots in Oklahoma City.
+We’re not some fly-by-night operation. iThemes was founded as one of the first premium theme and plugin companies in 2008.
+We have 20+ employees and roots in Oklahoma City.
+And we believe in premium WordPress themes and plugins because paying for something ensures long-term sustainability.
 We’re sticking around.
-We believe in premium WordPress themes and plugins because paying for something ensures long-term sustainability.

-Yes, we’ve got a financial stake.
+Yes, we’ve got a financial stake in this.
 But we’ve also got a stake in our customers.
 We’re here to do business, and doing it well means working in partnership with our customers.
 If it’s not worth it to you, it won’t be worth it to us.

 One of the biggest reasons to go with premium themes and plugins is because most of them come with guaranteed support.
 You get help when you need it.

 Some free themes offer help, but only when the developer isn’t busy.
 Assuming you’re willing to wait around.
 And if you can’t wait?
 Tough luck.

 But premium themes and plugins usually come with robust support.
 You can get questions answered.
 You can figure out how to do something and get back to work.